-Wind noise inside a motorcycle helmet can reach 115 dB or more at highway speeds.
+Wind noise inside a motorcycle helmet can reach 115 decibels or more at highway speeds.
 Hearing loss can be caused by sounds of just 85 dB or more, so this is a huge problem.
-Here’s how to fix it with the 5 quietest motorcycle helmets available.
+Here’s how to fix it with the five quietest (according to us) motorcycle helmets available.

 Aerodynamics.
 The easier a helmet slips through the wind, the quieter it will be.
-Some of the quietest helmets on the market (and the only manufacturer that lists dB figures) are made by Schuberth.
-They are also the only helmet manufacturer with a wind tunnel in its headquarters.
+Some of the quietest helmets on the market are made by Schuberth.
+The German company is also the only helmet manufacturer we know of with a wind tunnel in its headquarters.
 Shoei is probably in second place when it comes to quiet helmets, that company is also heavily reliant on wind tunnel testing, even designing its own rig to move a helmet side-to-side and up and down in the tunnel to accurately recreate real world riding conditions.

-Specifically, it’s turbulence that creates noise.
-That turbulence can be caused by an anything that disrupts the wind flow.
-Gap in your visor seal?
-Huge external vents?
-Air getting caught under your chin?
-That’s how a helmet gets noisy.
-It’s also how you make a helmet quiet, by starting with a shape that allows the air to smoothly reconnect behind the helmet, and eliminating those trouble spots.
-If you want a quiet helmet, look for a clean, smooth aerodynamic shape free of external vents and wings and which features a quality, adjustable visor seal and closes tightly around your neck.
+Addressing those things is how you make a helmet quiet – by starting with a shape that allows the air to smoothly reconnect behind the helmet and eliminating those trouble spots.
+If you want a quiet helmet, look for a clean, smooth, aerodynamic shape free of too many external vents and wings.
+Additionally, the helmet should feature a quality, adjustable visor seal and should close snugly around your neck.

 Earplugs.
 If you don’t ride with them now, start doing so.
-Wind noise induced hearing loss is a real thing (I suffer from it) and sitting in such a high decibel environment for extended periods exacerbates fatigue.
-RideApart highly recommends Howard Leight Max Lite earplugs.
+Wind-noise-induced hearing loss is a real thing and sitting in such a high decibel environment for extended periods exacerbates fatigue.
+RideApart highly recommends Howard Leight Max ear plugs.
 Buy a box of 200 and stash extra pairs in all your pockets.

-Of all the major helmet makers, only Schuberth lists how loud its helmets are.
-RideApart’s own wind tunnel is beset by construction delays, so lacking any repeatable, non-variably-polluted objective test method, we’re going to have to bring you anecdotal reporting.
-These are the five helmets that, in decades of cumulative riding careers, the RideApart staffers report are the quietest currently available.
+RideApart’s own wind tunnel is beset by construction delays, so lacking any repeatable, non-variable-polluted objective test method, we’re going to have to bring you anecdotal reporting.
+Below – in no particular order – are the five helmets that, in decades of cumulative riding careers, the RideApart staffers report are the quietest currently available: